GCC Entity Structuring Consulting Firms

 Tricor Group, founded in 2000 and headquartered in Hong Kong, is a global provider of business expansion, corporate services, and investor services.
 The firm operates across Asia, Europe, and other key markets, supporting multinational organizations in entering new geographies and managing regulatory requirements.
 Tricor supports Global Capability Center (GCC) establishment by enabling organizations to set up legal entities and operational structures across multiple jurisdictions, including India and Poland.
 Its services include company incorporation, entity structuring, and corporate secretarial support aligned with local regulatory frameworks.
 The firm helps organizations establish compliant and scalable operations in new markets.
 Tricor offers capabilities across corporate administration, tax compliance, payroll, and governance services.
 Its approach is compliance-driven and execution-focused, combining global expertise with local regulatory knowledge.
 The firm supports organizations across the lifecycle, from initial incorporation and registration to ongoing compliance and administrative management for GCC and business operations.

-Zinnov India logo
+Zinnov logo

-Zinnov India
+Zinnov

 Vistra India logo